rackerlabs/support-how-to/content/cloud-backup/best-practices-for-cloud-backup.md

 4. To change the location, click the folder icon next to **Cache Target Location** and select a folder on a different drive.

 5. To move the cache location, click the green arrow at the top of the window.
-The progress is displayed in  **Move Log**.
+The progress displays in  **Move Log**.

     Depending on the size of the cache files, this process might take some time.

 6. Restart the Cloud Backup agent service.

-**Note**: To move the cache files, the Cloud Backup agent service must be shut down briefly.
+**Note**: To move the cache files, you must shut down the Cloud Backup agent service briefly.

 Alternatively, you can move only the backup local database files for the agent by using the **Database** tab.